Huawei-APAC-Professional-Services/ucs-workshop/README.md

 Wait for the Terraform to finish, two CCE clusters will be created in Singapore and Hong Kong region.

 4. Save the output
-When the terraform applying completes, you will get the following three outputs, save it for future use or you can query it by using `terraform ouput` command in the future
+When the terraform applying completes, you will get the following three outputs, save it for future use or you can query it by using `terraform ouput` command when the output is needed

 * ecs_public_ip
 * hk_elb_subnet_id